Programmable Hamiltonian engineering with quadratic quantum Fourier transform: Introduction

-In more recent years, the spatial-resolved control of atom-confining potential has been achieved using digital-micromirror-device (DMD)~\cite{ha2015roton, gauthier2016direct, 2016_Weiss_Science, mazurenko2017cold, browaeys2020many} or sub-wavelength techniques~\cite{Yi_2008,2019_Zoller_PRA,2021_Sengstock_Nature}.
-The single-site level of control over the laser potential achieved in experiments does not only allow high resolution imaging of the atomic system, but also enables programmable Hamiltonian engineering with local potential energies on each individual lattice site completely tunable one by one~\cite{2016_Weiss_Science,browaeys2020many,2021_Sengstock_Nature}, with even the simulation error being correctable~\cite{Qiu2020npjQI,lukin2019probing}.
+In more recent years, the spatial-resolved control of atom-confining potential has been achieved using digital-micromirror-device (DMD)~\cite{ha2015roton, gauthier2016direct, 2016_Weiss_Science, mazurenko2017cold, browaeys2020many} or sub-wavelength techniques~\cite{Yi_2008,2019_Zoller_PRA,2021_Sengstock_Nature} in the experiments, which does not only allow high resolution imaging of the atomic system, but also enables programmable Hamiltonian engineering with local potential energies on each individual lattice site being tunable one by one~\cite{2016_Weiss_Science,browaeys2020many,2021_Sengstock_Nature}, with even the simulation error being correctable~\cite{Qiu2020npjQI,lukin2019probing}.
 These single-site techniques provide unprecedented opportunities for cold atom quantum simulations, for example in probing localization physics with programmable disorders~\cite{Qiu2020npjQI}, realizing large scale quantum spin glasses, and solving binary optimization problems~\cite{2015_Zoller_SA,2020_Qiu_PRXQ}.

 Here, we construct a scheme of quadratic quantum Fourier transform, which is equivalent to the full version QFT in the single-particle subspace, and show how to implement this scheme in cold atom experiments.
 This QQFT scheme gives rise to highly flexible Hamiltonian engineering.
 The momentum space properties of the engineered Hamiltonian model including both band structure and Berry curvature become completely programmable with the QQFT scheme, which is beyond the capability of conventional Floquet engineering approach~\cite{2017_Eckardt_RMP,2019_Cooper_RMP}.
-We apply this scheme on quantum simulations of $1+1$D Poincar\'{e} crystals and 2D topological flat bands.
+This scheme is applied to quantum simulations of $1+1$D Poincar\'{e} crystals and 2D topological flat bands.
 Despite the requirement of long-range tunnelings in the direct implementation of these models, they become accessible to optical lattice experiments with our QQFT scheme.
 We find the QQFT based Hamiltonian engineering protocols have reasonable robustness against experimental imperfections.
-We expect that the QQFT scheme with the ongoing experimental developments on single-site control would add a novel dimension for optical lattice based quantum simulations.
+The QQFT scheme with the ongoing experimental developments on single-site control is expected to add a novel dimension for optical lattice based quantum simulations.